marekzajac97/bf2-blender/docs/README.md

 - **Manually** - The armature can be freely extended by appending more bones to it which can act as helpers (constraint targets), but imported bones **MUST NOT** be modified!
 You cannot change their name, position, rotation or relations in `Edit Mode` otherwise your export will be all messed up.
 To alter their relations you can set up constraints (such as [Child Of](https://docs.blender.org/manual/en/latest/animation/constraints/relationship/child_of.html) and/or [Copy Transforms](https://docs.blender.org/manual/en/latest/animation/constraints/transform/copy_transforms.html) to other helper bones) on them instead.
 - **Automatically**:
   - Using external add-ons such as [Rigify](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/index.html)
   - Using this add-on's built-in option found under `Sidebar -> BF2 -> Run Setup`.
 This option can also be used after animations have been imported for easier editing of existing animations.
 By default, every controller bone will have no parent, meaning that some weapon parts will be detached from each other, you can use `Sidebar -> BF2 -> Change Parent` to fix that without messing up the existing animation data.
-NOTE: importing animations **AFTER** `Setup Controllers` has been run is not supported and will not work!
+NOTE: importing animations **AFTER** rig setup has been run is not supported and will not work!

 ## Animation Export
 Export settings allow you to choose: